elcascavel/gta-api/README.md

 ### file.routes.js

-We create a module named app, importing our file controller and express library.
+We create a module named app, importing our files controller and express library.

 Routing refers to how an application’s endpoints (URIs) respond to client requests.
 Here we set up our router with two GET functions.
 The first one targets the base URL and calls a function to retrieve all files found in the mysql table.
 The second one has a router parameter that targets the id of the file.